gosukiwi/SweetBasic/README.md

 ## Smarter Assignment
 ```
-# The compiler is smart enough to know what type the variable is when declaring it
+// The compiler is smart enough to know what type the variable is when declaring it
 name = "Mike"
 age = 18
 foo = 1.2
 name$ = "Mike" # you can still do this if you want

-# It also works with types and function return values!
+// It also works with types and function return values!
-function Person_Create
+function Person_Create()
   p as tPerson
 endfunction p

 person = Person_Create()

+// arrays
+foo = [1, 2, 3]

+// you can also pass them around
+DoSomething([1, 2, 3])
 ```

 ## String interpolation